How to Use a French Hair Pin, the Trendy Accessory You're Seeing Everywhere

 Hair Types That Work with French Hair Pins

 According to Laura Polko, an Aquage brand ambassador and celebrity hairstylist, length matters more than hair type when it comes to successfully using a French a pin (which is also known as a hair fork).
 "Make sure your hair is just past shoulder length or longer.
 You'll need a decent amount of hair to twist and hold when styling," says Polko.
 While this pin can be a fun way to test a new style, it is not for everyone: "Hair textures that are super fine or thinning most likely won't benefit from this accessory, because it requires enough hair to secure and hold the pin in place," notes the stylist.

-A bun or ponytail can feel tired after a while; the French pin allows you to be more creative with your updos and is ultimately a healthier option (it prevents damaged induced by pulling, an unfortunate downside of hair ties).
-Polko likes using them to craft "cute half-up, half-down style with baby buns" and notes that they are perfect for roughening up chignons.
+A bun or ponytail can feel tired after a while—but a French pin allows you to be more creative with your updos and is ultimately a healthier option (it prevents damage induced by pulling, an unfortunate downside of hair ties).
+Polko likes using them to craft a "cute half-up, half-down style with baby buns" and notes that they are perfect for roughening up classic twists and chignons.

 The hair pins—Polko loves Deborah Pagani's options ($90, saksfifthavenue.com)—are most commonly used in buns and chignons since they offer security, and properly placing them into these styles is fairly easy.